-Another popular guide repair option is reaming the guides to oversize and installing new valves with oversized stems or used valves with oversize chromed plated stems.
+Another repair option for worn valve guides is to ream the original guides to oversize and install new valves with oversized stems (or used valves with oversize chromed plated stems).
 Those who prefer this technique say it is a fast and easy way to restore guides because all you have to do is ream the guide to oversize and drop in a new valve.
 In many instances, the exhaust valves have to be replaced anyway because of wear or burning so the added cost is not that great a factor.
 New valves also eliminate the need to regrind the old valve stems and the sizing hassles that go with reusing reground valves or stock valves that come in so many different nominal sizes.

 According to Alan Carver, director or marketing at SB International, Nashville, TN, about 30% of production engine rebuilders are installing new oversized valves.
 This compares to about 30% that are using guide liners, and 30% that are grinding or rechroming valves.
 Carver says that although they offer oversized valves in .003, .005 and .015 inch oversizes, plus 15 is the most popular because it can be used in about 85% of all engine applications.

 "It used to be that rebuilders could reclaim about 80% of their valves.
 But because of the accelerated valve stem wear in so many older engines that did not have chrome plated valve stems, they now have to throw out about 80% of their valves."